mgammon/quarm.dinodna.dev/README.md

 Use log-reader/log-reader.exe to read your mule's logs and send messages to the API.
 Be sure to read log-reader/README.md.
 Requires AutoHotKey if you want to automatically re-log in to your mule if the game freezes, server crashes, or you get disconnected

 ## Workflow for making changes
 Configure the log-reader's config.json to send to both prod and localhost:3000.
 Run the server with `docker-compose up`.
 Test on localhost:4200 as you make changes.
-Commit your changes, SSH to the server and run `./deploy.sh`.
+Commit your changes, SSH to the server and run `./deploy-server.sh`.

-## Updating the database
-If you need to re-run the DB dump or update to a new DB dump:
- - Change the `QUARM_DATABASE_DUMP_URL` in docker-compose.yml
- - POST localhost:3000/api/admin/update-database, with header `{ Authorization: "Bearer super-secret-api-key" }`

 ## Stack:
 - Everything is TypeScript